 and what about etsy? i’ve been considering doing the switch over to etsy, though i don’t sell very much anyway, so maybe i’m not a good source. but at least then you could make more consistent prices rather than starting at a low bid price and then losing out if nobody else bids.

-also, as someone else mentioned, i have noticed that selling only items you would wear and styling them in a way that you would like is probably helpful, especially if you have a blog and write about your style inspiration and where you get your ideas for the items you sell. it seems to work for some of the other smaller sellers.posted over 4 years ago
+also, as someone else mentioned, i have noticed that selling only items you would wear and styling them in a way that you would like is probably helpful, especially if you have a blog and write about your style inspiration and where you get your ideas for the items you sell. it seems to work for some of the other smaller sellers.posted almost 8 years ago

 There’s been a lot of great advice here already, so there isn’t a lot left to say but I’ll try and help in any way I can. :)